hasura/graphql-engine/docs/graphql/manual/deployment/networking.rst

 .. note::

-  Learn more about container networking in the `Docker documentation <https://docs.docker.com/network/>`__.
+  Learn more about Docker specific networking in the `Docker documentation <https://runnable.com/docker/basic-docker-networking>`__.